 White's GMT Variable SAT Control

-The Goldmasters are the only nugget detectors that allow you to vary the rate at which the threshold readjusts itself via a knob - anything from very fast to very slow.
-This allows for more control in varying situations.
+The Goldmasters for many years were the only nugget detectors that allowed you to vary the rate at which the threshold readjusts itself via a knob - anything from very fast to very slow.
+Only recently has this control become available from other manufacturers.
+It allows for more control in varying situations.
 In general, use the lowest SAT setting that allows for smooth operation.
 As ground variations increase, setting a higher self adjusting threshold can be beneficial.
 At low settings, the coil can be swept slower.
-High settings demand a faster sweep rate.
+High settings demand a faster sweep rate or the circuit will tune out signals as fast as they are created.

 The Gold Bug 2 has a “High”, “Normal”, and “Low” mineral modes.
 These are actually three preset autotune adjustments, with Low being the slow autotune and High being the fastest.
 Normal of course is in the middle.